ThundeRatz/STM32RF24/CONTRIBUTING.md

 #### Magic numbers/Constants

-Avoid [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) in your code, in addition to obscuring the understanding of it, they also make maintenance difficult.
+Avoid [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) in your code.
+In addition to decreasing readability, they also make maintenance difficult.
 To solve this, use constants defined with `#define` at the beginning of your code.

 ### Git commit messages